MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 @Environment Docs: https://developer.apple.com/documentation/swiftui/environment
 EnvironmentValue Docs: https://developer.apple.com/documentation/swiftui/environmentvalues

-### Deleting Items Wid Swipe Delete and .toolbar:EditButton :
+### Deleting Items With Swipe Delete and .toolbar:EditButton :
 SwiftUI provides some builtin Modifier and function to delete list items by swiping or select delete.

 This example creates a view where user can add numbers to the screen and delete it by swiping left or an Edit button on toolbar to select and delete multiple items at once.